TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 ![Alt Text](/images/ab_testing_overview.png)

-Once users are assigned to a test variant, data analytics can be gathered and compiled from users in each group.
+Once users are assigned to a test variant, data can be gathered and analyzed from users in each group.
 The user behavior from each version is compared to determine whether the hypothesis was accurate.
 By enabling users to interact with both versions and using data analysis to compare their responses with the proposed goal, the design team can make an informed decision as to whether to roll out the change to the whole user base.

 ---